Ed-Fi-Alliance-OSS/Project-Tanager/FAQ.md

 existing data integrations; for example, there is a proposal to build database views that look like the tables from the ODS database.

+\* Caveats: the base URLs will be different in the Data Management Service compared to the ODS/API.
+The differences between the two can easily be bridged if needed by changing client code to query the root endpoint (Discovery API), or with special redirection rules in an API Gateway application sitting in front of the Data Management Service.

 ## Q: Will integrations built for the Admin API continue to work with the new system?

 Yes – if referring to the Admin API specification.
-No – if referring to the specific software.
+No – if referring to the specific software called "Admin API".
 The Data Management Service will have a vastly different database system than the ODS/API, including restructuring of the data currently housed in the EdFi_Admin and EdFi_Security databases.
 The project will introduce a new application, tentatively called the Ed-Fi Configuration Service.
 The plan is to implement the Admin API specification (version 2), so that applications and scripts developed on this specification can interact seamlessly either with the platform of today or of tomorrow.

 ## Q: How can I / my team get involved?